Restaurant-Style Tomato Salsa is ready in 5 minutes. It's spicy and delicious—AND, because we use canned tomatoes, you can enjoy it any time of year!

 I hope you love making restaurant-style tomato salsa right in your own kitchen.
 If you're looking for more salsa ideas, be sure to check out my Fiery Mango-Habañero Salsa, Salsa Verde, and Pico de Gallo.

-- 28 oz canned tomatoes (either crushed or diced with juices)
+- 28 oz canned tomatoes , (either crushed or diced with juices)

-- 1 jalapeño pepper (stem removed and cut into a couple of rough chunks; or see Recipe Note #1)
+- 1 jalapeño pepper, (stem removed and cut into a couple of rough chunks; or see Recipe Note #1)

-- 1 garlic clove peeled
+- 1 garlic clove, peeled

-- 1 medium sweet onion peeled and cut into rough chunks
+- 1 medium sweet onion, peeled and cut into rough chunks

-- 1/2 cup cilantro leaves and stems
+- ½ cup cilantro leaves and stems

-- 2 tbsp fresh lime juice
+- 2 tablespoon fresh lime juice

-- 1 tsp coarse salt
+- 1 teaspoon coarse salt

-- 1/2 tsp freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

-- 1/2 tsp ground cumin
+- ½ teaspoon ground cumin

-Add garlic, onion, and jalapeño to food processor Close and pulse 3 times to coarsely chop.
+- Add garlic, onion, and jalapeño to food processor Close and pulse 3 times to coarsely chop.
 Open the food processor and add the cilantro, cumin, salt, pepper, canned tomatoes, and lime juice.
 Close the processor and pulse 3 more times, or until you're happy with the consistency.
 Check the seasoning and adjust as needed.
 Serve immediately or keep refrigerated up to 5 days.
 Mix well before serving.